genepi/umi-pipeline-nf/README.md

 **Umi-pipeline-nf** creates highly accurate single-molecule consensus sequences for unique molecular identifier (UMI)-tagged amplicons from nanopore sequencing data.
 The pipeline can be run for the whole fastq_pass folder of your nanopore run and, per default, outputs the aligned consensus sequences of each UMI cluster in bam file.
 The optional variant calling creates a vcf file for all variants that are found in the consensus sequences.
-Umi-pipeline-nf orignates from a snakemake-based analysis pipeline ([pipeline-umi-amplicon](https://github.com/nanoporetech/pipeline-umi-amplicon); originally developed by [Karst et al, Nat Biotechnol 18:165–169, 2021](https://www.nature.com/articles/s41592-020-01041-y)).
+Umi-pipeline-nf orignates from a snakemake-based analysis pipeline ([pipeline-umi-amplicon](https://github.com/nanoporetech/pipeline-umi-amplicon); originally developed by [Karst et al, Nat Methods 18:165–169, 2021](https://www.nature.com/articles/s41592-020-01041-y)).
 We migrated the pipeline to [Nextflow](https://www.nextflow.io) and included several optimizations and [additional functionalities](#main-adaptations).

 ![Workflow](docs/images/umi-pipeline-nf_metro-map.svg)